twillkens/ClusterUtils/README.md

 5. Please use log base 2 (e.g., `np.log2(x)`) for Normalized Mutual Information.
 6. If you implement `KernelKM.py` or `Spectral.py`, you must modify the class to add your own input parameters.
 7. The expected table formats to return for `InternalValidator.py` can be found in `Sample_Results`.
-8. It is useful for us if you include a file demonstrating how your code might be used, along the lines of sample\_driver.py.
+8. It is helpful for us if you include a file demonstrating how your code might be used, along the lines of `sample_driver.py`.
 Include comments, parameters that worked well, and explanations as needed.

 ## Changes #2